group of people of all ages laughing together

 Dr. Tamara Bodnar, PhD

-Assistant Professor, Department of Biological Sciences, Faculty of Science
+Azrieli Accelerator Assistant Professor in Transdisciplinary Neurodevelopment Research, Department of Biological Sciences, Faculty of Science

 Dr. Tamara Bodnar studies Fetal Alcohol Spectrum Disorder (FASD) using a translational approach that includes pre-clinical animal models and clinical research.
 Her work examines the impact of prenatal alcohol exposure on the gut-brain-immune system across the lifespan, and parallel outcomes in children and adults with FASD.
 Dr. Bodnar is an Indigenous scholar and has ongoing partnerships with Indigenous communities with the goal of re-framing conversations and education around alcohol-use and FASD, as well as decreasing stigma.
 Read more about Dr. Bodnar's work.